-The main experimental evidence for the formation of QGP in a liquid phase is the collective behavior, which has been observed in large colliding systems such as those of Au-Au and Pb-Pb nuclei at both RHIC \cite{BRAHMS:2004adc,PHOBOS:2004zne,PHENIX:2004vcz,STAR:2005gfr} and the LHC \cite{Muller:2012zq,Foka:2016vta}.
-However, analyses in small systems, such as high-multiplicity proton-proton (p-p), p-Pb, and d-Au, which were used as control measurements, exhibited similar behavior to that observed in large nuclei, suggesting that a hydrodynamic description of strongly interacting matter formed in these systems might also be possible~\cite{Weller2017one}.
-For instance, measurements of the elliptic flow $v_2\{2\}$ in p-p~\cite{CMS:2016fnw} and p-Pb~\cite{ATLAS:2013jmi} showed non-zero $v_2\{2\}$.
-Later measurements of the elliptic flow fluctuations were only consistent with those expected for a fluid~\cite{Ollitrault:2009ie} for p-Pb and Pb-Pb collisions, while the same was not the case for p-p~\cite{CMS:2016fnw}.
+The main experimental evidence for the formation of QGP in a liquid phase is the collective behavior observed in large colliding systems such as those of Au-Au and Pb-Pb nuclei both at RHIC \cite{ BRAHMS:2004adc, PHOBOS:2004zne, PHENIX:2004vcz, STAR:2005gfr} and at the LHC \cite{Muller:2012zq,Foka:2016vta}.
+However, analyses in small systems such as proton-proton (p-p), p-Pb and d-Au, which were used as control measurements, showed similar behaviour as in large nuclei, suggesting that a hydrodynamic description of strongly interacting matter formed in these systems may also be possible~\cite{Weller2017one}.
+For example, measurements of the elliptic flux $v_2\{2\}$ in p-p~\cite{CMS:2016fnw} and p-Pb~\cite{ ATLAS:2013jmi} showed that $v_2\{2\}$ is non-zero.
+Later measurements of the elliptic flow fluctuations agreed with those expected for a liquid \cite{Ollitrault:2009ie} only for p-Pb and Pb-Pb collisions, while this was not the case for p-p~\cite{CMS:2016fnw}.

-Another characteristic of a relativistic fluid is the correlation between its initial shape and the final state anisotropic flow~\cite{Teaney:2010vd, Gardim:2014tya}.
-It has been proposed that by manipulating the initial geometry of small systems, such as p/d/$^3$He-Au, one can probe QGP formation by analyzing the flow patterns in these systems~\cite{Nagle:2013lja}.
-Relativistic viscous hydrodynamic predictions agree with experimental results from the PHENIX collaboration~\cite{PHENIX:2018lia} for these systems.
+Another feature of a relativistic fluid is the correlation between its initial shape and the anisotropic flow in the final state~\cite{Teaney:2010vd, Gardim:2014tya}.
+It has been suggested that by manipulating the initial geometry of small systems, such as p/d/$^3$He-Au, one can probe QGP formation by analyzing the flow patterns in these systems ~\cite{Nagle:2013lja}.
+Relativistic viscous hydrodynamic predictions are consistent with experimental results of the PHENIX collaboration~\cite{PHENIX:2018lia} for these systems.

-Except for jet quenching~\cite{CMS:2016xef}, all of the evidence supporting QGP formation in collisions of large systems has also been observed in p-Pb and d-Au collisions (for a review, see~ \cite{Nagle:2018nvi}).
-As this debate has grown hydrodynamical simulations have been performed for p-Pb systems, finding only partial agreement with the experimental data, even when a global Bayesian analysis is used to extract the maximum a posteriori model parameters~\cite{Nijs:2020roc, Moreland:2018gsh}.
+With the exception of jet quenching~\cite{CMS:2016xef}, all evidence supporting the formation of QGP in large-system collisions has been observed in p-Pb and d-Au collisions as well (for a review, see~\cite{Nagle:2018nvi}).
+Nevertheless, a physical mechanism can explain this phenomenon.
+The smaller medium produced results in a shortened average path.
+This is due to the short lifetimes of the medium, which prevents energy loss for partons with high $p_T$ as they travel through it.
+At the same time, hydrodynamization for short-lived systems remains under discussion, even if hydrodynamics can be applied to small systems \cite{Romatschke:2016hle,Soloviev:2021lhs}.
+In the course of this debate, hydrodynamic simulations have been carried out for p-Pb systems \cite{Romatschke:2015gxa, Bozek:2014era} that only partially agree with the experimental data, even when a global Bayesian analysis is used to extract the maximum a posteriori model parameters~\cite{Nijs:2020roc, Moreland:2018gsh}.